kasperg3971/independent-study/entries/entry-2.md

 <p align = "center">
   <img src = "jsbinexample.png" width="500" height="377">
 </p>
-^oh yea just click on the photo or go to it's file since its a long photo.
+^oh yeah just click on the photo or go to it's file since its a long photo.
 <br><br>